skyhooked/M2L/README.md

   introduce new interactive features.
 Avoid embedding scripts directly in your HTML.

-* **`assets/images/hero-bg.jpg`** – A high‑quality background image
+* **`our-story.html`** – A dedicated story page that mirrors the look of the homepage while telling the history behind the brand.
+The narrative draws upon the “Complete Story” published by M2 Labs and demonstrates how to structure long‑form content using multiple sections.
+When adding your own story, keep the headings and paragraphs wrapped in the `.story-page-section` class for consistent typography.

-  generated for the hero section.
-You can replace this file with your own artwork by dropping another image into the same location and updating the CSS background in `style.css`.
+The default hero background is pulled from Unsplash via an HTTPS link defined directly in `style.css`.
+If you prefer to use a local image, place it in an `assets` folder and update the `background-image` property in the `.hero` rule accordingly.

 ## Extending the Site